Sections in this Article:

 A Brief Dabble with Cakewalk

 Despite owning copies of Cakewalk’s Sonar, it was Cakewalk’s Project 5 that I gelled with the most.
 Project 5 came with a collection of synths, the most notable, and the reason I purchased Project 5, was the Dimension synth.
-For the first time ever, I was now able to perform on a keyboard and capture MIDI.
+For the first time ever, I able to perform on a keyboard and capture MIDI.
 This took me straight back to the days of performing on keyboards in the college recording studio and recording directly to a multi-track – no more programming of note starts, ends and velocities!
 Of course, another advantage of MIDI is the ability to edit any little mistakes or inaccuracies - I couldn't do that in the studio!

 Another throwback for me, was due to the lack of power of my PC [and perhaps the efficiency of Project 5].
 My set-up could only really handle 4-5 tracks of VST synths before the processor protested and audible clicks, stutters and silences resulted.
 My solution to this problem was to render the first few tracks to a WAV file then start a new project with that WAV file as one track then layering additional synths on top of this; very similar to the audio bouncing I used to do on the multi-tracks!
 There were some drawbacks to this technique, but it sufficed!